Do You Have To Use An Airlock When Fermenting? (Quick Guide)

-On the other hand, red wine takes advantage of a warner fermentation with better tannin and color extraction.
+On the other hand, red wine takes advantage of a warmer fermentation with better tannin and color extraction.

-Quite generally, white wine will conserve their aromas better if they are fermented with a temperature around 55?.
-The quality of a red wine will become the best with a fermenting temperature around 70?.
+NOTE: Quite generally, white wine will conserve their aromas better if they are fermented with a temperature around 55F.
+The quality of a red wine will become the best with a fermenting temperature around 70F.

-Why use an airlock in fermentation? and can you ferment without an airlock?
+Why use an airlock in fermentation?
+Can you ferment without an airlock?

 The reason why to use an airlock while fermenting is to protect the wine from contamination.
 On the other hand, if the airlock is left off under the primary ferment, the more oxygen is added to the wine.